jyoo980/haskell-fp/README.md

     * `Num`: consists of `Int`, `Integer`, `Float`, `Double`, `Fractional`, etc...
 One can think of `Num` as the type class containing          all numerical types.
     * `Eq`: provides an interface for testing for equality, includes `Num`.
 Interesting: `:t (==)` will produce                                `(==) :: (Eq a) => a -> a -> Bool`.
 This means the equality operator, `==` belongs to the type class `Eq`.
     * `Ord`: describes types which can be ordered, commonly seen as type constraints to polymorphic sorting algorithms.

+* <strong>Algebraic Data Type (ADT)</strong>: an ADT is data that is a composite of other types.
+Examples include the singly-linked-list, and a binary tree.